Water Poem

 They smashed into tiny pieces of glass.

-Flying over the silky sooth rocks in a fountain like shape.
+Flying over the silky smooth rocks in a fountain like shape.

 At the bottom of the crystal fall,